-- to operate under the framework of a liquidity contract signed with Rothschild, and - to meet the company's obligations under its executive share ownership and stock option plans.
+- 1. to operate under the framework of a liquidity contract signed with Rothschild, and - 2. to meet the company's obligations under its executive share ownership and stock option plans.

-Under this programme, the company is authorised to buy back up to 20 million A-shares and 10 million B-shares at prices between € 5 and € 25 per A-share and € 2 and € 10 per B-share.
-During the year, the company decided to terminate its existing liquidity agreement with Rothschild.
+Under this programme, the company is authorised to buy back up to 20 million A-shares and 10 million B-shares at prices between EUR 5 and EUR 25 per A-share and EUR 2 and EUR 10 per B-share.
+During the year, the Company decided to terminate its existing liquidity agreement with Rothschild.

 The Board was regularly updated on the development of the major projects and it noted updates on the company's risk management report.
 The SLT regularly informed the Board about the group's activities and financial situation.
-The Board noted updates on: (i) the execution of the Strategic Plan; (ii) the 2020 Business Objectives; (iii) the impact of COVID-19 on the company's business as well as its staff; and (iv) the company's corporate simplification programme which resulted in an important reduction of the number of entities of the group.
+The Board noted updates on: (i) the execution of the Strategic Plan; (ii) the 2020 Business Objectives; (iii) the impact of COVID-19 on the company's business as well as its staff; and (iv) the Company's corporate simplification program which resulted in an important reduction of the number of entities of the group.

-At each meeting, directors receive a report on ongoing matters and the Chairperson of the committees set up by the Board presents a report on the latest developments discussed in these respective committees.
+At each meeting directors receive a report on ongoing matters, and the Chairperson of the committees set up by the Board presents a report on the latest developments discussed in these respective committees.
 In addition, a business report is distributed to the members of the Board on a monthly basis.